mugiancent/dimos/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) (Coming soon) for details on how to get started.
+See our [Bounty List](https://docs.google.com/spreadsheets/d/1tzYTPvhO7Lou21cU6avSWTQOhACl5H8trSvhtYtsk8U/edit?usp=sharing) for open requests for contributions.
+If you would like to suggest a feature or sponsor a bounty, open an issue.

 ## License